 This handy appliance is taking the world by storm, and it’s not hard to see why.
 Air fryers have made it possible to make delicious, crispy meals with less time and effort than ever before.
 So it stands to reason that the cleanup process should also be easy and quick, as long as you know how to do it correctly.

 Once you discover how easy it is to cook in an Innoteck air fryer, you’ll likely be using it on a very regular basis.
 So it’s good to know how to do a quick clean, so that you’re ready for your next meal.
-In this post, we will go through how you can clean your air fryer quickly and efficiently, as well as how to deep clean it once every few months.
+In this post, we will go through some hacks to help you clean your air fryer quickly and efficiently, as well as how to deep clean it once every few months.

 Best way to clean air fryer